 Some final pointers to help you really nail “Tell me about yourself”

 1) This is not a one size fits all answer.
 Do your research and make sure your answer relates to the role and the company.

 2) Try to avoid too much jargon.
 This, of course, depends on your audience.
 If you are being interviewed by professional peers, you may need to choose some words to show you understand the technical terms important to your industry.

 3) Practice your answer.
 The first time you talk it through you may feel awkward.
 You’ll need to be confident and comfortable in interview.
 The written word is also different from the spoken word.
 So talking through your answer will help you sound natural.

-4) Ask friends for feedback on your answer.
+4) As I mentioned before, ask your (trusted) friends for feedback on your answer.
 If their eyes glaze, then you’ll need to refine your answer.